Alpe d’Huez Beginners/Low Level

-In Grandes Rousses there is an impressive 55km/ 34 miles of cross country ski trails, taking you around mountain lakes, altiport and Auris.
+In Grandes Rousses there is an impressive 55km/ 34 miles of cross country ski trails, taking you around mountain lakes, the altiport area and Auris.

 Alpe d’Huez Pedestrians

 The pedestrian lift pass gives you access to more than 20 lifts.
-Just because you are not a skier or snowboarder does not mean that you should miss out, there is plenty to do: overlook the Besson and Noir lakes at 2100m; visit the ice cave at 2700m; be taken away by the magnificent view from the top of Pic Blanc at 3330m where you can actually see over 1/5 of the whole of France; explore the village resorts of Huez, Auris and Villard-Reculas; or meet your skiing friends of family for a lovely lunch in one of the mountainside restaurants.
+Just because you are not a skier or snowboarder does not mean that you should miss out.
+There’s plenty to do: look out over the Besson and Noir lakes at 2100m; visit the ice cave at 2700m; be mesmerised by the magnificent view from the top of Pic Blanc at 3330m where you can actually see over 1/5 of the whole of France; explore the village resorts of Huez, Auris and Villard-Reculas; or meet your skiing friends or family for a lovely lunch in one of the mountain restaurants.